-An peace officer may not carry a sidearm in the course of employment or in the performance of official duties unless the officer has successfully completed the sidearm qualification requirements and the board has issued an peace officer license or limited license.
-Sidearm qualification requires passing completion of a weapons safety and proficiency test\North Dakota POST approved sidearm qualification course. approved by the board.
+A peace officer may not carry a sidearm in the course of employment or in the performance of official duties unless the officer has successfully completed the sidearm qualification requirements and the board has issued a peace officer license or limited license.
+Sidearm qualification requires completion of a weapons safety and proficiency test approved by the board.